gauravcool/60days_of_DS_ML/README.md

-# 60days of data science and machine learning
+# 60 days of data science and Machine Learning